sanyaade/Package/src/body.md

 This removes all found elements.
 So to remove all paragraph tags with a class of `warning` from the page you would use the following line.

     $('p.warning').removeElement();

+<h2 id='visibility'>Visibility</h2>

+Using the `show` and `hide` functions you can...show and hide elements.
+You can also specify transitions to use.

+The default transition names are as follows.

+ * fade
+ * slide
+ * smooth

+You can add more by adding a transition function to `Spark.transitions.show` and `Spark.transitions.hide`.

+You must add one for showing the element and one for hiding it.
+If not, then users can only go one way with your transition and will have to use another for the reverse.

+Here is the source for the fade transitions as an example.

+    Spark.transitions.show.fade = function(element, callback) {
+        // Show the element and grab its opacity var original = element.show().style('opacity');

+        // Set the opacity to 0 and fade its opacity to its original element.style('opacity', 0).animate({
+            opacity: original
+        }, false, false, function() {
+            // Run the callback if there is one if(callback) {
+                callback();
+            }
+        });
+    };

+    Spark.transitions.hide.fade = function(element, callback) {
+        // Grab its opacity
+        var original = element.style('opacity');

+        // Fade the opacity to 0, set it back to its original element.animate({
+            opacity: 0
+        }, false, false, function() {
+            // Hide it
+            element.style('opacity', original).hide();

+            // Run the callback if there is one if(callback) {
+                callback();
+            }
+        });
+    };

+<h3 id='show'>show(transition, callback)</h3>

+Shows all found elements, if a transition is specified then it will be shown with that transition.
+If a callback has been passed then it will be run at the end of the transition.

+<h3 id='hide'>hide(transition, callback)</h3>

+Hides all found elements, if a transition is specified then it will be hidden with that transition.
+If a callback has been passed then it will be run at the end of the transition.